 Cornell University’s Slope Day, Ithaca, NY

 - Highlights: Headline acts

-- Cost: Free for students, faculty, $20 for graduate/professional students, more for public.
+- Cost: Free for students, and faculty, $20 for graduate/professional students, and more for the public.

 - Cost: A few dollars per fraternity or sorority